 This recipe reheats well in both the oven and the microwave, and it’s quite easy to make in bulk.
 Freezing portions of these in microwave safe containers means you have some tasty grab and go lunches.
 I hope you enjoyed making my version of a fit and healthy cauliflower cottage pie recipe.
 If so, I would love to hear all about it so please drop a comment below.

-And no need to go on a scavenger hunt for the ingredients – I purchased all of the groceries at my local Kroger.
-If you don’t have one in your area, look for one of its affiliate stores!
+Try this rice recipe now!
+And good news!
+No need to go on a scavenger hunt for the ingredients.
+You can find all of it at Kroger.
+If you don’t have one in your area, check their affiliate stores!

 Forget the store-bought waffles, try my easy make-ahead sweet potato waffles!
 These are packed with healthy fats and complex carbs to give you LASTING energy for the day (or your intense workout).